Skip to content

 What Is Eco-Friendly Travel (Sustainable Travel)?

-Eco-friendly travel means traveling in a way that is good for the environment and helpful for local communities.
+Eco-friendly travel means traveling in a way that benefits the environment and supports local communities.

 It is not about giving up comfort or fun.
 It is about making better travel choices.